 I run Every Doctor UK, a campaigning organisation which exists to advocate for NHS staff and patients; and I speak to doctors every day.
 Doctors don’t tend to over-play things; we don’t like to sensationalise.
 But the realities on the frontline are terrifying, and I am deeply concerned for both NHS patients and the staff looking after them right now.

-The resilience displayed by staff has been astounding, but they’re now exhausted, and are not being supported by this
+The resilience displayed by staff has been astounding, but they’re now exhausted, and are not being supported by this government.

 In fact, they are often scapegoated by politicians for problems they did not cause, both in the media and in the House of Commons.

 And so, we’ve decided to bring back the claps.
 But not as an apolitical show of support which can be co-opted disingenuously by the government.

 We’re clapping for action.
 We’re clapping at 8pm every Thursday evening to send a direct message to the government; we want them to meet with healthcare leaders to learn about how to maximise NHS efficiency in the next few months.